marystirling/Othello-Miniproject/README.md

 Fall 2023

 ## Overview
 This repository contains a design studio for an Othello game.
 Rules can be found here on the [Othello website](https://www.eothello.com).
 It incorporates many tools working at once: WebGME, ReactJS, Docker, NodeJS, MongoDB, and Python plugins.
-The process.
 The design process for this design studio is as follows:

 - First, the metamodel was developed using WebGME, as this serves as the basis for modeling an OthelloGame.
 - Plugins were written in Python using the core WebGME API in Python.